HOW TO STOP SINNING

 “Examine yourselves to see whether you are living in faith.
 Test yourselves” (2 Corinthians 2:13).

 Perhaps God will allow our offender to come in our presence.
 Then look to see how we are feeling so we don’t remain in darkness, because if we want all our sins forgiven, we can’t harbor unforgiveness of any kind as the Lord’s Prayer clearly explains.
 Covering that sin or really any sin is deadly.
 We must gain true sorrow for all our sins and STOP at least our habitual ones (the ones we don’t seek and accept God’s grace to amend).
-We can’t be forgiven of what we aren’t truly sorry for?
+We can’t be forgiven of what we aren’t truly sorry and continue to commit?

 If we forgive, truly forgive, we will truly love our offender, not relive their misdeeds in our minds and think negatively about them; we will see them how God see us.
 The expression “I can forgive, but I will never forget” is a lie.
 Don’t be deceived.
 We can forget…that is true forgiveness.
 God tells us He remembers our sins no more when He forgives us, and He expects us to do the same.
 Do we think God looses His memory?
 No, that isn’t the kind of forgetting God is talking about, but He speaks of a forgetting our sinfulness the allows Him to love us–like the disciple He loved–perfectly regardless of our offences.
 God looks at us with eyes of love, not seeing our vast sinfulness, but seeing our potential and desiring our change and growth in union with Him, as He works hard to help us….that is, if we really want His help.